Raychal/boilerplate-mvvm-jetpack-compose/README.md

 │   │   │   ├── MainActiviy.kt
 ```

-main Package: Manages the main screen of the application.
+**main Package**: Manages the main screen of the application.

-MainScreen.kt: Class managing the main screen's logic and appearance.
+**MainScreen.kt**: Class managing the main screen's logic and appearance.

-MainViewModel.kt: ViewModel class for the main screen.
+**MainViewModel.kt**: ViewModel class for the main screen.

-component Package: Manages the component for the other screen.
+**component Package:** Manages the component for the other screen.

-theme Package: Manages theme like color, font, etc of the application.
+**theme Package**: Manages theme like color, font, etc of the application.

 #### util Package
 This package contains utility classes used throughout the application.